Sayantanidalui/Retail-Sales-performance-Dashboard-in-Excel/README.md

 ---

+## 🧠 Key Analysis

+The dashboard shows a noticeable peak in sales and orders during March, making it the strongest month of the year.
+Amazon (35%), Flipkart (22%), and Myntra (23%) dominate the sales channels, together contributing to 80% of total orders.
+The top-performing states were Maharashtra (3.0M), Karnataka (2.6M), and Uttar Pradesh (2.1M), indicating strong regional demand.
+Women accounted for 64% of total orders, with the highest purchases from adult women (~44%).
+Operationally, the brand maintained excellent service quality, with 92% of orders successfully delivered and minimal returns or cancellations.

+---

 📁 *Tools*: Microsoft Excel
 📅 *Scope*: Full Year 2024
 🎯 *Goal*: Visualize key metrics, understand trends, and support business strategy